-Back at the start of 2018, at a County FA Chief Executive Officer day at St George's Park, our County FA lead executives undertook an exercise to look forward and identify what collective actions are required to ensure County FAs thrive in the future.
-At the time, governance was one of the key areas discussed and it was unanimously agreed that football deserved the highest possible regional governance standards of any sport in England.
+At a County FA Chief Executive Officer network meeting in early 2018, FA and County FA executives undertook an exercise to look forward and identify what collective actions were required to ensure County FAs thrive in the future.
+Governance was one of the key areas discussed and it was unanimously agreed that football deserved the highest possible regional governance standards of any sport in England.
 That set the ball rolling with this piece of work.

 Following consultation, a working group was set up to craft a Code that met this requirement.
 The existing gold standard, the Sport England Code of Governance, was used as the template.
 The working group was tasked with adapting this Code so that it was refined specifically for football and for County Football Associations, whilst staying true to the highest possible requirements of the existing Code.
-All 58 requirements of this Code were analysed, discussed and debated at length.
-Some remained, some were adapted, some were removed, and some new ones were added.
-At the end of many months of work, the new 'Code of Governance for County Football Associations' was produced and it now contains a total of 65 requirements.
+All 58 requirements of the Sport England Code were analysed, discussed and debated at length.
+Some remained, some were adapted, some were removed, and some new requirements were added.
+At the end of many months of work, the new 'Code of Governance for County Football Associations' was produced, and it now contains a total of 65 key requirements.